godotengine/godot-docs/classes/class_curve3d.rst

 Sets the tilt angle in radians for the point ``idx``.
 If the index is out of bounds, the function sends an error to the console.

 The tilt controls the rotation along the look-at axis an object traveling the path would have.
-In the case of a curve controlling a :ref:`PathFollow<class_PathFollow>` or :ref:`OrientedPathFollow<class_OrientedPathFollow>`, this tilt is an offset over the natural tilt the :ref:`PathFollow<class_PathFollow>` or :ref:`OrientedPathFollow<class_OrientedPathFollow>` calculates.
+In the case of a curve controlling a :ref:`PathFollow<class_PathFollow>`, this tilt is an offset over the natural tilt the :ref:`PathFollow<class_PathFollow>` calculates.

 .. _class_Curve3D_method_tessellate: